The Cat Came Back

-"The Cat Came Back" is a comic song written by Harry S. Miller in Christmas 1893.
-It has since entered the folk tradition and been recorded under variations of the title—"But the Cat Came Back", "And the Cat Came Back", etc. It is also a popular children's song.
+"The Cat Came Back" is a blues-folk gallows comedy song written by Harry S. Miller in 1893.
+It has since entered the world of folklore and became a famous children's song.

 Theme

-The song is humorous in nature, telling a silly tale about "ole Mister Johnson" who had an "ole yaller cat" that he did not want, and which kept coming back when he tried to get rid of it:
+The song tells a scary story about "old Mister Johnson" who had an "yaller cat" which kept coming back when he tried to get rid of it: